anubhutivyas/RL/docs/tutorials-examples/examples/index.md

 ### **Performance Optimization**

-For comprehensive performance optimization strategies, see the [Performance & Optimization Guide](../../advanced/performance/index).
+For comprehensive performance optimization strategies, see the [Performance and Optimization Guide](../../advanced/performance/index).

 ## Troubleshooting